jeremiaheb/rvcstats/README.md

 * when_present: a boolean indicating whether or not to calculate the statistic only for stations where the species was presents (default = FALSE)
 	* NOTE: Can only be used if only one species selected, and for density/abundance
 * merge_protected: a boolean indicating whether the statistic should be calculated for both protected and unprotected areas together (TRUE) or separately (FALSE), the default is FALSE.
-* growth_parameters: a list of the allometric growth parameters, including one named, 'a', the linear coeffiecient, and, 'b', the exponential coefficient.
+* growth_parameters: a list of the allometric growth parameters, including one named, 'a', the linear coefficient, and, 'b', the exponential coefficient.
 Only required if stat = 'biomass', otherwise NULL.
 * length_class: a number indicating a break point between two length classes, such as the breakpoint between immature and mature individuals or non-exploitable and exploitable individuals.
 Break is non-inclusive for the lower interval and inclusive for the upper (i.e. lower > break >= upper).
 	* NOTE: Can only be used if one species selected